cengage/react-magma/README.md

 ### Updating the docs

-The `react-magma-gatsby-docs` is the project for the documentation site.
+The `react-magma-docs` is the project for the documentation site.
 Any changes to the public API of an existing component or the creation of a new component should be documented here.

 This project uses [MDX](https://mdxjs.com/), allowing the combination of Markdown and React components.